Professional Holistic therapy and Beauty Training Programs

 Maladministration is any activity or practice which results in non-compliance with administrative regulations and requirements.

-The Healing Zone Academy does not tolerate actions (or attempted actions) of malpractice or maladministration by Candidates and internal and external staff in connection with any qualification and examinations.
+The Healing Zone Training Centre does not tolerate actions (or attempted actions) of malpractice or maladministration by Candidates and internal and external staff in connection with any qualification and examinations.

-The Healing Zone Academy may enforce disciplinary action on Candidates or staff where incidents (or attempted incidents) of malpractice or maladministration have been proven.
+The Healing Zone Training Centre may enforce disciplinary action on Candidates or staff where incidents (or attempted incidents) of malpractice or maladministration have been proven.

 This document provides procedures for investigating and determining allegations of malpractice and maladministration.

 All staff must be vigilant regarding malpractice and maladministration where malpractice or maladministration occurs it must be dealt with in a fair, thorough, impartial and objective way.

 The educators will supervise investigations resulting from allegations of malpractice or maladministration.
 They are also required to inform all suspected of malpractice or maladministration of their rights and responsibilities.
 Investigations will escalate to the Principal depending on their gravity and scope.

 The Healing Zone Training Centre reserves the right, in suspected cases of malpractice and maladministration to withhold the issuing of results/certificates or suspend any employee or contractor while an investigation is in progress.
 The re issuing will then depend on the outcome of the investigation.

 The following are examples of malpractice by Candidates; this list is not exhaustive and the healing zone academy, at its discretion, may consider other instances of malpractice.